What is ZFS (Zettabyte File System)?

 Storage Areas

-Zpool is created from virtual devices created from device blocks, such as hard disk partitions or full disks.
+Zpool is created from virtual devices created from device blocks, such as hard disk partitions or entire disks.
 Also, the storage capacity of all vdevs is available for all instances of the file system in zpool.

 Lightweight File System